 Puerto Rico has a rain gauge network that collects rainfall measurements every 5, 10, 15, 30 or 45 minutes and includes 125 rain gauges with data available since January 2000.
-Since the majority of gauges collect rainfall every 15 minutes a computer program was designed to derive HE and NEXRAD 15 minutes resolution.
-The rain gauge data are used to perform validation of the HE and the NEXRAD.
+Since the majority of gauges collect rainfall every 15 minutes a computer program was designed to match these data with HE and NEXRAD data at 15-minute resolution for validation.
 The data set used for validation includes five heavy storms that have been impacted PR: Three can be characterized as a cold front and two as tropical storms.

 NEXRAD data over Puerto Rico come from a WSR-88D unit located in Cayey (18.12°N, 66.08°W, 886.63 m elevation).
 The radar frequency is 2.7 GHz and the maximum horizontal range is 462.5 km, and the radar scans the entire island every 6 minutes.
-The NOAA National Severe Storms Laboratory (NSSL) conducted a significant effort to make possible an affordable nationwide operational capture, distribution, and archiving of Level II NEXRAD data [10].
-Unfortunately, for Puerto Rico the Level II data are available only until 2003 with a significant amount of missing data in that last year [11].
+The NOAA National Severe Storms Laboratory (NSSL) conducted a significant effort to make possible an affordable nationwide operational capture, distribution, and archive of Level II NEXRAD data [10].
+Unfortunately, for Puerto Rico the Level II data are available only until 2002 [11].
 The NWS did resume archiving level II data for PR during the summer of 2007.
 On the other hand, Level III data for PR are available continuously since 2000 [12], so the Level III data were selected to perform validation since the most recent and catastrophic floods over PR occurred after The scanning angle for reflectivity data was 2002. selected as 0.5 degrees for this research in order to avoid beam overshoot over western PR.
 Fig. 1 shows the location of the radar and the spatial distribution of the rain gauges.